Is staging worth it for your Central Florida home in today's market?

 Eric Stalnaker

-Staging feels a little extra — but if you treat your listing like a product, staging becomes one of the smartest investments you can make.
-In today's market, when buyers are less panicked and more selective, presenting well can pay off.
+Staging your home can feel a bit much, but if you treat your listing like a product, staging becomes one of the smartest investments you can make.
+In today's buyer's market, where buyers are less panicked and more selective, presenting well can pay off.

 Why staging matters now:

-Homes are on the market longer: With average days on market rising, making a strong first impression is more important than ever.
-(Spectrum News 13)
+Homes are on the market longer: With average days on market rising (currently ~75 days), making a strong first impression is more important than ever.

-Increased inventory: Buyers have more options — you need to stand out visually and emotionally.
+Increased inventory (more than 6 months worth of inventory): Buyers have more options, so you need to stand out visually and emotionally.

-Agents and listing sites reward staging: Photos of staged homes perform better in listing algorithms, driving more showings.
+Agents and listing sites reward staging: Photos of staged homes perform better in listing algorithms, which drives more showings.

 High-impact staging moves: